ShinChven/video-screenshot-cli/README.md

 ## Overview

-Create a CLi in python that reads a video file, and takes screenshots at specified intervals, saving them to a designated directory.
+A CLI in python that reads a video file, and takes screenshots at specified intervals, saving them to a designated directory.

 ## Installation